 To explain the person they knew and cared for wasn’t real.
 Or rather, she was, but there was more to her than what they’d ever seen.
 To explain that I’d lied to them by omission.
 Out of necessity, yes, but it still coloured years of apparent friendship with the nasty greys of dishonesty.
 They’d been genuine with me, while I’d always kept a large part of my heart hidden.
 It’s no coincidence my healthiest and strongest friendships today are nearly all with people I befriended after coming out, or who I came out to before we grew close.

 One of the last things they ever said to me was a confession that they missed [deadname].
 That broke my heart, and the thought of it still makes me cry.
-Can you imagine the person closest to you in the world tell you they value a fiction more than they do you, and that they’d rather hold on to the memory of a fiction than be there for you?
+Can you imagine the person closest to you in the world, someone you trusted completely, tell you they value a fantasy more than they do the actual you, and that they’d rather hold on to the memory of a fiction than be there for you?

 Coming out was very hard.
 Some of the scars still hurt today.